 How To Prove That A Constructive Change Took Place

 Constructive changes can be difficult to prove because the client’s activity or inactivity has to be connected to a scope change.
-One of the Bradenton contractor lawyers at Trent Cotney P.A. can be a big help in this matter.
+One of the Sarasota contractor lawyers at Cotney Construction Law can be a big help in this matter.
 Here are a few tips that can also aid in this process:

 - Understand the specifics of any “change” clauses in your contract.